 If you decide to continue getting Child Benefit, you'll have to fill in a self-assessment tax return.
-If HMRC is aware you are likely to be affected, they will send you a tax return during April 2013.
 This is when you'll have to declare you were getting Child Benefit and pay the extra tax, known as the High Income Child Benefit Charge.

 You'll have to register for self-assessment if you are not already registered.